10 TIPS TO RELIEVE OSTEOARTHRITIS

 In as little as 15 minutes, they can help relieve pain and suffering in the affected joints.

-Be sure to keep on hand over-the-counter arthritis creams ; they provide pain relief as soon as skin contact is made.
+Be sure to keep on hand over-the-counter arthritis creams; they provide pain relief as soon as skin contact is made.

 Although there are various ways to reduce the risk of arthritis pain, keep in mind that anything can activate pain.
-There fore, always be prepared to deal with it.
+Therefore, always be prepared to deal with it.

+The toes, feet, hips, or knees can be difficult and painful.
 Pressure is applied to your already painful joints with each step you take.

 Walking aids help to reduce the weight that you put on the affected areas.